SurjitSahoo/diagnal-test/README.md

 # NOTE

 > - Redux-Create-Store, redux-reducer and few other patterns are deprecated, currently [redux-toolkit](https://redux-toolkit.js.org/) is the recommended way for using redux in react.
 > - But redux-toolkit doesn't support infinite scroll feature by default, it's fairly simple to implement within component, but the data wont be available globally.
-Other option is to create a custom hook, it can get complicated to implement and it will also void the cashing feature, so it's not worth it in my opinion.
+Other option is to create a custom hook, it can get complicated to implement and it will also void the caching feature, so it's not worth it in my opinion.
 > - I've implemented using redux-saga, hence it has no caching.
 > - I'm not a big fan of redux, I've only used it because the requirement specifically asked for it.
 Otherwise I prefer [React-Query](https://react-query.tanstack.com/), with this the app could have a lot better user-experience.
 In bigger applications it's a noteworthy difference.